 We consider that the benefits of our activities are distributed unevenly between different sectors of the community - in particular, that business properties tend to benefit relatively more and remote rural properties relatively less than other (standard) properties (including residential properties).
-We have therefore determined to apply differentials to the value-based general rate, based on the use to which the land is put:
+Vacant land properties in the central city also benefit relatively more than standard properties that have corresponding capital values.
+We have therefore determined to apply differentials to the value-based general rate, based on the use to which the land is put and where the land is situated:

-- All properties are charged at a standard rate, except those that meet the criteria for business or remote rural set out in the Funding Impact Statement, - Business properties are charged at a differential rate which is higher than the standard rate, and - Remote rural properties are charged at a differential rate which is lower than the standard rate.
+• All properties are charged at a standard rate, except those that meet the criteria for business, city vacant or remote rural set out in the Funding Impact Statement,

+- Business properties are charged at a differential rate which is higher than the standard rate, - "City vacant" properties (vacant land properties in the central city) are charged at a differential rate which is higher than the standard rate, and - Remote rural properties are charged at a differential rate which is lower than the standard rate.